codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 ## Authentication instructions

-If you just want to play around with the API a token is already created for you in Swagger.
+If you just want to play around with the API a token is already created for you in [Swagger](https://swagger.io/) at [https://g.codefresh.io/api/](https://g.codefresh.io/api/).
 You can make any call interactively and see results right from the browser.

 {% include image.html